granatumx/gbox-scanpypca/README.do.txt

 !bc sys
 $ gx run.sh                                  # Will start the database, taskrunner, and webapp
-$ gx installGbox.sh granatumx/gbox-py:1.0.0  # Install this gbox
+$ gx installGbox.sh granatumx/gbox-scanpypca:1.0.0  # Install this gbox

 # Now go to http://localhost:34567 and see this gbox installed when you add a step.
 !ec

 ===== Notes =====

-The gbox has a set of parameters passed into it on the frontend.
-These are defined in the `yamls/*.yaml` file.
-This tool uses mainly python functions for the granatum_sdk to set up the gbox.
+This step calculates a lower-dimension embedding of the input assay using
+    "Principal component analysis (PCA)": "https://en.wikipedia.org/wiki/Principal_component_analysis", which
+    uses orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables.